-The floor plan you choose can literally make or break your new home.
-Spatial relationships are extremely important when deciding on a workable floor plan.
+The floor plan is such an important aspect of building a new home that the plan you choose can literally make or break your new home.
+Whether you’re building a single or double storey home, spatial relationships are extremely important when deciding on a workable floor plan.
 You should look for consistency, uniformity and proportion, with a comfortable flow from one space to another.
-You also need to think about the way you live, and make sure the floor plan you choose is right for you and your family.
+You also need to think about the way you live — not only now, but also in the future — and make sure the floor plan you choose is right for you and your family.

-Here are some important points to consider when selecting a floor plan for your new home, that can help maximise flow and functionality.
+To help you maximise flow and functionality across your new home, here are some important points to consider when selecting a floor plan for your new home.

 Go with the flow